Forget about the commercially prepared Igorot rice wine in a bottle, which seem to be the trend today.

 Third, my relatives were unsure if someone still keeps the ‘kuli’.

-I felt defeated but when I arrived, an aunt eventually produced a tapuey made especially for me.
+I felt defeated at first but my Auntie Luming (bless her) eventually produced a ‘tapuey’ made especially for me.
 I treasured it like it was the last one ever made.

 Well, hope is not lost for this traditional highland tipple.
-Tapuey straight from a ‘kuli’ may not be as readily available as in the good old days, but it remains a part and parcel of any cultural gathering, not only in my hometown, but the whole of Igorot land.
+Tapuey straight from a ‘kuli’ may not be as readily available as in the good old days, but it remains a part and parcel of any cultural gathering, not only in my hometown but the whole of the Igorot land.